 This document serves as a guide for interacting with Attribution AI in the Intelligent Services user interface.

 In the Adobe Experience Platform UI, select Services in the left navigation.
 The Services browser appears and displays available Adobe intelligent services.
 In the container for Attribution AI, select Open.

 The Attribution AI service page appears.
-This page lists service instances of Attribution AI and displays information about them, including the name of the instance, conversion events, how often the instance is run, and the status of the last update.
+This page lists service models of Attribution AI and displays information about them, including the name of the model, conversion events, how often the model is run, and the status of the last update.

-You can find the Total conversion events scored metric located in the bottom-right side of the Create instance container.
-This metric tracks the total number of conversion events scored by Attribution AI for the current calendar year including all sandbox environments and any deleted service instances.
+You can find the Total conversion events scored metric located in the bottom-right side of the Create model container.
+This metric tracks the total number of conversion events scored by Attribution AI for the current calendar year including all sandbox environments and any deleted service models.

-Service instances can be edited, cloned, and deleted by using the controls on the right-hand side of the UI.
-To display these controls, select an instance from your existing Service instances.
+Service models can be edited, cloned, and deleted by using the controls on the right-hand side of the UI.
+To display these controls, select an model from your existing Service models.
 The controls contain the following information:

 Select Create model to begin.

-Next, the set up page for Attribution AI appears where you can provide a name and optional description for your service instance.
+Next, the set up page for Attribution AI appears where you can provide a name and optional description for your service model.